jarviscanada/jarvis_data_eng_CurtisLopes/linux_sql/README.md

 # Introduction
-This project implements a lightweight Linux monitoring agent that collects hardware specifications and resource usage data from a host machine and stores it in a centralized PostgreSQL database.
+This project implements a lightweight Linux monitoring agent that collects hardware specifications and resource usage data from a host machine (node) and stores it in a centralized PostgreSQL database.
 The goal is to enable efficient infrastructure monitoring, providing visibility into CPU, memory, and disk activity.